 Why the Hype Matters

-Lack of robust interoperability is the most important issue in healthcare IT today.
+Lack of robust interoperability is the most important issue in Health IT today.
 Widespread deployment of EHR silos that don’t interoperate with each other and inhibit the wider exchange of data has cast a harsh light on these problems.
 When health system leaders and digital health innovators consistently cite lack of interoperability as one of their biggest challenges, you know it’s a big deal.

 The stakes are exceedingly high.
 Health systems are dealing with enormous economic pressure, increasing competition and market turbulence.
-They recognize they must innovate and leverage Healthcare IT (HIT) to enable greater value and satisfaction for patients and providers.
+They recognize they must innovate and leverage Health IT (HIT) to enable greater value and satisfaction for patients and providers.
 The same applies to digital health companies.
 In short, lack of robust interoperability is the biggest bottleneck in healthcare innovation and must be rapidly resolved.

 Which brings us to the risk associated with FHIR hype.
 Too many are placing too much faith in one, unproven approach.
 Putting all our interoperability “eggs” in the FHIR “basket” is a single-threaded approach that greatly compounds the risk of failure.